Uphagen's House

-The Uphagen House (Dom Uphagena, Uphagen-Haus) is a reconstructed 18th-century merchant house in Gdańsk, Poland, located at the Ulica Długa within the Royal Route in the historic Main City.
+The Uphagen House (Dom Uphagena, Uphagen-Haus) is a reconstructed 18th-century merchant house in Gdańsk, Poland, located at the Ulica Długa (Long Lane) within the Royal Route in the historic Main City.
 It houses a museum, which is a branch of the local historical museum (Muzeum Gdańska).
 The Uphagen house is one of only a few 18th century merchant town houses in Europe that is open to visitors.

 History

 The Uphagen house was purchased in 1775 by Johann Uphagen, a merchant, historian, art collector and city councilor.
 He remodeled it to suit the needs of a wealthy 18th century merchant.
 After Uphagen's death in 1802, the house was passed down through several generations of the Uphagen family.

 In 1911 the Uphagen house was converted into a museum, which it remained until 1944.
 In that year, German curators of the house evacuated the furniture to Kartuzy and Gorzędziej.
 Though some parts of these interiors were destroyed at the end of World War II, some original parts returned in the early 1950s.